-It does do well with a short leash indi-rig and is pretty good at swinging soft hackles.
+It does do well with a short leash indi-rig and is quite good at swinging soft hackles.
 Both of which are unintended surprises.

-Through a summer of use we recognized that it is not a good match for beginner and some intermediate casters.
-If you are not comfortable casting with at least 20′ of fly line off of, hanging from the tip, this line is not designed for your current skill set.
+Through a summer of use we recognized that it is not a good match for beginner and/or some intermediate casters.
+If you are not comfortable casting with at least 20’+ of fly line off of, hanging from the tip, this line is not designed for your current skill set.

-Those who truly love the Headhunter Fly Line are those who possess upper level intermediate and advanced casting skill set.
+Those who truly love the Headhunter Fly Line are those who possess upper level intermediate and/or advanced casting skill set.
 It is a dry fly line made for dry fly anglers.
-For Headhunters, by Headhunters.
+Simply for Headhunters, by Headhunters.

 The Headhunter Fly Line fishes exactly how we expected it too.
 It delivers the fly with precision to the target at Missouri River distances.